SabineZilde/SabineZilde/README.md

 ### Hi there 👋

-My name is Sabīne.
-I had a passion for Web Development.
-Below, you can see the list of tools and technologies I worked with and felt confident about some time ago.
-This is not your usual developer portfolio.
-I am keeping this up more like a reminder for myself of how far I used to be on my learning path.
+I'm not working on any new projects at the moment.
+Below, you can see the list of tools and technologies I covered about some time ago.

 ***